 4. The Business Plan: Your roadmap for a successful journey.

 5. Get Funded: There are a lot more options than you may know about.

 6. Set Up Shop: This is the fun stuff!

 7. Trial and Error: Learning from your mistakes, and successes, is important.

 6. Know Your Role

-Columnists at Entrepreneur and small business experts Doug and Polly White advise small business owners to focus on preparing for the long run, and understanding the different scenarios they might face down the road.
-The Whites say that it is extremely important for small business owners to be in control and understand their role in the business right from the start.
+Columnists at Entrepreneur and small business experts Doug and Polly White advise small business owners to prepare for the long run and understand the different scenarios they might face down the road.
+The Whites say that small business owners must control and understand their role in the business right from the start.

 1. Possess the requisite skills to do the primary work of the business (or if you possess only some of the required skills, you can partner with someone who has a complementary skill set).
 It may sound like remedial counsel to say that before starting a business, the owner should ensure that he or she could do the primary work of the business.

 2. Have a plan for performing the ancillary functions.
 If you love baking cakes, don’t open a bakery.
 Get a job as a baker.
 If you are going to start a company, you’ll have more to do than just the primary work.
 If you are running a bakery, you’ll have to wait on customers, order supplies, set up a bookkeeping system and administer it.
 You will perform administrative functions and have an IT infrastructure.